mtruman92/mtruman92.github.io/_posts/2019-06-28-biller_crud_app.markdown

 require_all 'app'
 ```

 **db**

 Holds database specific request

-* Migrate: Allows you to alter your database in a structured manner so you can do things like
+Migrate: Allows you to alter your database in a structured manner so you can do things like:

 ```
 rake db:create              # Creates the database from DATABASE_URL or con... rake db:create_migration    # Create a migration (parameters: NAME, VERSION)